Backbase/golden-sample-app/README.md

 #### Important

-On some AWS environments, due to specific WAF configuration, you might need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.
+- On some AWS environments, due to specific WAF configuration, you may haved to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.